 I don’t know about you, but I absolutely hate clothes shopping.

 I’m super short (5 feet tall) so standard sizes just don’t fit.
 I wander from store to store trying to find things that require the least amount of alterations.

-With an Amazon Prime membership, I can take advantage of Prime Wardrobe and try on clothes, shoes, and even jewelry from the comfort of my own home.
+With an Amazon Prime membership, I can take advantage of Prime Try Before You Buy and try on clothes, shoes, and even jewelry from the comfort of my own home.

-Keep what you like, send back what you don’t.
+Keep what you like, and send back what you don’t.
 You only pay for what you keep.